Severino to start wild card game for Yankees

 “I was too excited,” Severino said.
 “It was a good experience.
 Now I’ll take that tomorrow and try to treat that game like a regular game.”

 A 24-year-old right-hander, Severino was 19-8 with a 3.39 ERA and 220 strikeouts.
-He was 14-2 at the All-Star break but lost six of his next nine decisions before beating Boston and Tampa Bay in his last two outings.
+He was 14-2 with a 2.31 ERA at the All-Star break but lost six of his next nine decisions before beating Boston and Tampa Bay in his last two outings.

 “I think it was a miscommunication between us,” Severino said.
 “I think we didn’t set the right signs.”